Nanny Gets Life Without Parole In 2012 Stabbing Deaths Of 2 Children

 "I'm very sorry for everything that happened, but I hope that no one goes through what I have gone through," Ortega told the court in Spanish.

-"I ask for foregiveness from God, from Marina, from Kevin," she said referring to the parents.
+"I ask for forgiveness from God, from Marina, from Kevin," she said referring to the parents.

 Judge Gregory Carro described Ortega's actions as "pure evil" and praised jurors for rejecting her insanity defense.